Recently a reader asked me for some ideas for play activities for a 1 year old.

 If you are using a book with repetitive words and it’s a book your child is familiar with, pause before saying one of the words that is frequently repeated.

-See if your child will try to say the word herself.
+See if your child will try to say the word themselves.

 Make sure to check out the Indestructible book series.